tomkimpson/Argus/docs/src/red_noise_parameterization.md

 ## Log-Ratio Parameterization for σp (Amplitude)

-Argus uses log-ratio parameterization for the red noise amplitude, controlled by `log_ratio_parameterization = true`.
+Argus always uses log-ratio parameterization for the red noise amplitude to improve sampling efficiency and capture parameter correlations.

 ### Mathematical Formulation